gessnerfl/terraform-provider-instana/docs/index.md

 `<tenant>-<organization>.instana.io`.
 For onPremise installation the endpoint URL depends on your local setup.
 (Defaults to the environment variable `INSTANA_ENDPOINT`).
 * `default_name_prefix` - Optional - string will be added in front the resource UI name or label by default (not supported by all resources).
 For existing resources the string will only be added when the name/label is changed.
+**Deprecated:** "This feature will be removed in version 2.x and should be replaced with the native format function"
 * `default_name_suffix` - `Optional` - Default value " (TF managed)" - string will be appended to the resource UI name or label by default (not supported by all resources).
 For existing resources the string will only be appended when the name/label is changed.
+**Deprecated:** "This feature will be removed in version 2.x and should be replaced with the native format function"
 * `tls_skip_verify` - `Òptional` - Default `false` - If set to true, TLS verification will be skipped when calling Instana API

 ## Import support